 Experiential Learning: International Study

-International Exchange / Study: The law school offers exciting international exchange programs in:
+International Exchange / Study: The law school offers exciting international exchange programs across the globe, some include:

 Hands-On Learning: International Internships and International Moot Court Program